Australians reunite as border reopens after 20-month ban | WTOP

 While Australians are now free to travel overseas, four Australian states and a territory place pandemic restrictions on crossing state lines.

-An Australian man who landed at Sydney’s airport expressed his frustration at having to apply for permission to visit his dying mother in Western Australia state.
+Australian Ethen Carter, who landed at Sydney’s airport from Los Angeles expressed his frustration at having to apply for permission to visit his dying mother in Western Australia state.

 Western Australia has little COVID-19 and has the nation’s lowest level of vaccinations, with only 63% of the target population fully vaccinated.

 “Mark, think of the people that are suffering, like, mentally to see their family.
 That’s also a health issue.
-And we know we’ve got to protect people’s lives, but you’ve got to bring families together again, you have to,” said the man, who did not give his name.
+And we know we’ve got to protect people’s lives, but you’ve got to bring families together again, you have to,” Carter said.

+McGowan said his government would consider allowing Carter to enter the state if he applied for an exemption.

+“These situations are very sad and very difficult and we’ve seen much of this over the course over the last two years,” McGowan said.

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.